Absolutely Fabulous: Mirrorball

 Mirrorball was a pilot set in the London theatre scene, starring the cast of Absolutely Fabulous as alternative characters.
 While writing and filming the show, Saunders was inspired to revive Absolutely Fabulous for a fourth series, which resulted in her abandoning Mirrorball.
-It was eventually aired as a television special, and is included as a special feature on the DVD of the fourth series.
-Some characters original to Mirrorball feature in the fourth series.
+It was eventually aired as a television special and is included as a special feature on the fourth series DVD.
+Some original characters from Mirrorball feature in the fourth series.

 Absolument fabuleux

 A French film inspired by Absolutely Fabulous, titled Absolument fabuleux, was released in 2001.
 It was written and directed by Gabriel Aghion, and starred Josiane Balasko as Eddy and Nathalie Baye as Patsy.
 Saunders had a small cameo alongside Catherine Deneuve as a spectator at a fashion show.
 Amanda Lear was asked to play the part of Patsy but turned it down laughingly, saying she had "already lived it".

 Absolutely Fabulous: The Movie

-In 2011, prior to the release of the new episodes for 2011/2012, Deadline Hollywood reported that Saunders planned to begin writing a script for a film of Absolutely Fabulous in 2012.
+In 2011, before the release of the new episodes for 2011/2012, Deadline Hollywood reported that Saunders planned to begin writing a script for a film of Absolutely Fabulous in 2012.
 The film would begin with Edina and Patsy waking up on an oligarch's deserted yacht, drifting in the ocean.
-Saunders later said that the film will be set on the French Riviera.
+Saunders later said that the film would be set on the French Riviera.
 In March 2012, Saunders confirmed that she was working on the script.
 She said of the film's plotline:

 Saunders also stated that now that she had announced plans for a feature, there was no going back.
-She would do it for no other reason than to have her alter-ego and Patsy walk down the red carpet at the film's premiere.
-In April 2013 Saunders said on the Alan Carr Chatty Man show that she had doubts about the film as she felt the cast were "too old".
+She would do it for no reason other than having her alter-ego and Patsy walk down the red carpet at the film's premiere.
+In April 2013, Saunders said on the Alan Carr Chatty Man show that she had doubts about the film as she felt the cast was "too old".
 She felt pressure to write it and did not want to commit herself to it at this early stage.

 On 4 January 2014 whilst appearing on The Jonathan Ross Show, Saunders officially confirmed that the movie will definitely be happening, as she felt obliged to write a script for a film adaptation after threatening it for so long.
 Saunders was quoted as saying: "Joanna Lumley kept announcing it and saying, 'Yes she's going to do it,' and then Dawn French on our radio show at Christmas said, 'I bet £100,000 that you don't write it,' so now I have to write it, otherwise I have to pay her £100,000'".
 In April 2014, Saunders again confirmed on BBC Breakfast that she was in the process of writing the film, and gave a prospective release date of sometime during 2015.

 Principal photography on the film began on 12 October 2015 in the south of France and it premiered in London on 29 June 2016.